Palo (religion): The Nganga

-The nganga is deemed to be alive; Ochoa commented that, in the view of Palo's followers, the ngangas were not static objects, but "agents, entities, or actors" with an active role in society.
+The nganga is deemed to be alive; Ochoa commented that, in the view of Palo's followers, the ngangas are not static objects, but "agents, entities, or actors" with an active role in society.
 They are believed to express their will to Palo's practitioners both through divination and through spirit possession.

 Palo revolves around service and submission to the nganga.
-Kerestetzi observed that in Palo, "the nganga is not an intermediary of the divine, it is the divine itself[...]
+Kerestetzi observed that in Palo, "the nganga is not an intermediary of the divine, it is the divine itself [...]
 It is a god in its own right."
-Those who keep ngangas are termed the perros (dogs) or criados (servants) of the vessel.
+Those who keep ngangas are termed the perros (dogs) or criados (servants) of the spirit-vessel, which in turn is deemed to protect them.
 The relationship that a Palo practitioner develops with their nganga is supposed to be lifelong, and a common notion is that the keeper becomes like their nganga.
-Senior practitioners may have multiple ngangas, some of which they have inherited from their own teachers.
-Some practitioners will consult their nganga to help them make decisions in life, deeming it omniscient.
-The nganga desires its keeper's attention; it is believed that they often become jealous and possessive of their keepers.
+A practitioner may receive their own nganga only once they have reached a certain level of seniority in the tradition, and the highest-ranking members may have multiple ngangas, some of which they have inherited from their own teachers.
+Some practitioners will consult a nganga to help them make decisions in life, deeming it omniscient.
+The nganga desires its keeper's attention; initiates believe that they often become jealous and possessive of their keepers.
 Ochoa characterised the relationship between the palero/palera and their nganga as a "struggle of wills", with the Palo practitioner looking upon the nganga with "respect based on fear".

-The nganga is regarded as the source or a palero or palera's supernatural power.
+The nganga is regarded as the source of a palero or palera's supernatural power.
 Within the religion's beliefs, it can both heal and harm, and in the latter capacity is thought capable of causing misfortune, illness, and death.
-Practitioners believe that the better a nganga is cared for, the stronger it is and the better it can protect its keeper, but at the same time the more it is thought capable of dominating its keeper, and potentially even killing them.
+Practitioners believe that the better a nganga is cared for, the stronger it is and the better it can protect its keeper, but at the same time the more it is thought capable of dominating its keeper, potentially even killing them.
 Various stories circulating the Palo community tell of practitioners driven to disastrous accidents, madness, or destitution.
-Stories of a particular ngangas rebelliousness and stubbornness contribute to the prestige of its keeper, as it indicates that their nganga is powerful.
+Tales of a particular ngangas rebelliousness and stubbornness contribute to the prestige of its keeper, as it indicates that their nganga is powerful.